-4.12.3 The following table illustrates a typical 4-year PhD timeline.
-Notice that the breadth requirements and the RPE are both completed by the end of the second year, and the preliminary examination is taken in conjunction with RPE3 (this is a recommended strategy for a 4-year timeline, but it is not the only option).
+4.12.3 Table 4 illustrates a typical 4-year PhD timeline.
+Note that the Breadth Requirements and the RPE are both completed by the end of the fourth semester (S4), and the Preliminary Examination is taken in conjunction with the third RPE presentation (this is a recommended strategy for a 4-year timeline, but it is not the only option).